willswats/react-weather/README.md

 ## General Information

 I built this project to further my understanding of interacing with API's.
-Through building this I have learnt more about `fetch`, as well as `async` and `await`.
+Through building this I have learnt more about `fetch`, `async`, `await`, and Promises.
+The main state of the application is all inside of React's `useEffect` hook.

 ## Features